 Every two years, quarterly testing is done for THM's & HAA's as required by the Office of Drinking Water.
-Reporting years are 2014, 2016, and so on.
+Reporting years are 2016, 2018 and so on.

 Trihalomethanes (THM's) are formed when chlorine reacts with naturally occurring organic matter in the water.
 Studies have shown a link between high levels of THM's and cancer.
-For that reason the province has set a health based standard for THM's of 0.1mg/L. THM's were tested in the Schanzenfeld Public Water System in 2014 producing the following results.
+For that reason the province has set a health based standard for THM's of 0.1mg/L. THM's were tested in the Schanzenfeld Public Water System in 2016 producing the following results.
+Compliance with provincial standards is dependent on the effectiveness of the treatment process.